123wowow123/chronopin/content.md

-pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++ create/edit/respond page needs to have auth guard +

-changing username needs to sync to comment referal menu issue on mobile
+pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++ create/edit/respond page needs to have auth guard + changing username needs to sync to comment +

 remove facebook like
 missing description validation